SerhiiButryk/Notes/README.md

 # Overview

-The app is developed for keeping all your notes in one place (passwords, plannings, film lists ets).
-Notes are saved encrypted in app database.
+The app is developed for easily keeping and accessing all your information from the one place (passwords, plannings, everyday notes ets).
+Notes are saved encrypted in the app database.
+So, it couldn't be extracted and read easily, even if you lost your device.
-It provides simple interface and pleasant design.
+Moreover, it provides simple interface and pleasant design for everyday usage.

 # Features